mshapiro2025/elasticscript/README.md

 ### Description

-This is a set of four scripts for setting up a basic Elastic stack.
+This is a set of five scripts for setting up a basic Elastic stack.

-The stack contains Elasticsearch, Kibana, Winlogbeat with Sysmon, and Filebeat with Syslog.
+The stack contains Elasticsearch, Kibana, Winlogbeat with Sysmon, Filebeat with Syslog, and a standalone Elastic Agent for Windows.

 Elasticsearch can be set up and configured on the same server or different servers.

 The Elasticsearch, Kibana, and Filebeat scripts are bash scripts.

-The Winlogbeat script is a Powershell script.
+The Winlogbeat and Elastic Agent scripts are Powershell scripts.

 ### Details and Requirements